gdlc/EPI809/ANOVA_MLR.md

 ### Type-III SS

 The ANOVA with sequential SS is not invariant with respect to the order in which we entered predictors in the model.
-To test the significance of each factor, we may want to do it bu enetering each factor last in the model.
+To test the significance of each factor, we may want to do it by enetering each factor last in the model.
 This is called the type-III SS.
+When we do this we test whether a particular factor has an effect, after considering all the other factors in the model.
+The "short" regression or null hypothesis is a model that excludes one factor and the "long" regression is the model that includes all the predictors we are considering.

 ```r
 #install.packages(pkg='car',repos='https://cran.r-project.org/')